UVa-Calvision/CalvisionDaq/README.md

 ## Dependencies

 Uses the `calvision` conda environment on the Calvision portable computer.
-Needs CAEN libraries which is a little bit of a mess at the moment (not in the git repo since they're proprietary?)
+Needs CAEN libraries which is a little bit of a mess at the moment (not in the git repo since they're proprietary?).
+Also needs the github repo `Hollenbeck-Hayden/cpp-utils` but this is already installed in the Calvision `local_install` directory.

 ## Building